CodyCaro/node-db-challenge/README.md

 - [ ] Explain the difference between `Relational Databases` and `SQL`.

+A relational database stores all of the data in a format that is grouped into rows and columns.
+SQL is the query language that we use to be able to perform CRUD operations with the data.

 - [ ] Why do tables need a `primary key`?

+      Tables need primary keys in order to uniquely identify each row.

-- [ ] What is the name given to a table column that references the primary key on another table.
+* [ ] What is the name given to a table column that references the primary key on another table.

+       Foreign Key

 - [ ] What do we need in order to have a _many to many_ relationship between two tables.

+We need an intermediary table that holds foreign keys that reference the primary key on the related tables.

 ## Minimum Viable Product